Ebrahimmirkar/Visualization-InternationalDebtStatistics-PowerBI-/README.md

 8. The most common debt indicator
 9. Other viable debt issues and conclusion

-Technologies Used : Power Query for Data Cleaning, Power Pivot for Data Analysis (Calculated Columns and Measures), Power View for Visualization.
+Technologies Used : PowerBI Desktop, Excel